atelanuj/DevOps_notes/README.md

   - Add a `.spec.containers[].volumeMounts[]` to each container that needs the ConfigMap.
 Specify `.spec.containers[].volumeMounts[].readOnly = true` and `.spec.containers[].volumeMounts[].mountPath` to an unused directory name where you would like the ConfigMap to appear inside the container.
     - If there are multiple containers in the Pod, then each container needs its own `volumeMounts` block, but only **one** `.spec.volumes` is needed per ConfigMap
   - Modify your image or command line so that the program looks for files in **that directory**.
 Each key in the ConfigMap data map becomes the filename under mountPath.
+  - These volumes can be of various types, such as `emptyDir`, `hostPath`, `persistentVolumeClaim`, `configMap`, or `secret`.
+  - The `volumeMounts` section allows you to connect the volumes defined in the Pod specification to specific paths within the container's filesystem
+  - This enables containers to access and store data persistently, share data between containers in the same Pod, or access configuration files and secrets securely.
   - Mounted ConfigMaps are updated automatically
 ```
 apiVersion: v1